cosmos/cosmos-sdk/x/accounts/defaults/lockup/README.md

 ### PermanentLocked

-The permanent vesting account permanently locks the coins in the account.
+The permanent lockup account permanently locks the coins in the account.
 The account can only receive coins and cannot send coins.
 The account can be used to lock coins for a long period of time.

 ```go
 type PermanentLockingAccount struct {